 The Hon.
-Maryam Monsef MP, Peterborough-Kawartha; Geordie Dalglish, Director W. Garfield Weston Family Foundation; Ryan Willis, Store Manager Peterborough Real Canadian Superstore; Garfield Mitchell, Director W. Garfield Weston Family Foundation; Bill Morris, Capital Campaign Chair, and Carolyn Hyslop Executive Director pose with the key to the City of Peterborough.
+Maryam Monsef MP, Peterborough-Kawartha; Geordie Dalglish, Director, The W. Garfield Weston Foundation; Ryan Willis, Store Manager Peterborough Real Canadian Superstore; Garfield Mitchell, Director, The W. Garfield Weston Foundation; Bill Morris, Chair, Capital Campaign, and Carolyn Hyslop, Executive Director, pose with the key to the City of Peterborough.

 The event began with a welcome song performed by the Wshkiigomang Women’s Hand Drum Group, followed by traditional welcomes by Chief Phyllis Williams of Curve Lake First Nation, Chief Laurie Carr of Hiawatha First Nation, and Andy Dufrane, President of the Metis Nation of Ontario – Peterborough and District Wapiti Metis Council.